AgneseLan/false-killer-column/README.md

 📁 Data

 As described above.
-Meshes used to collect and test landmarks available following provided Zenodo link.
+Meshes used to collect and test landmarks available following the provided Zenodo link.

 ⌨ Code for analyses - .R files